Scarabaeus1033/NEXAH-CODEX/SYSTEM X: 🪲 NEXAH-GRAND-CODEX-URF/CODEX_OBSERVERIUM/README.md

 ---

-🜂 *Beobachtung ist keine Funktion – sie ist eine Phase.*
+🜂 *Observation is not a function – it is a phase.*
-🌀 *Der Knoten sieht nicht – er wird gesehen.*
+🌀 *The knot does not see – it is seen.*